-Analysis: Three lingering questions in the wake of Jadeveon Clowney’s departure to Tennessee
+Analysis: Three lingering questions for Seahawks in the wake of Jadeveon Clowney’s departure to Titans

 As noted, Clowney would likely have played mostly at the five-tech defensive end spot.
 Seattle feels it has upgraded its rush end spot greatly with the signings of Bruce Irvin and Benson Mayowa and the addition of rookie Alton Robinson (and eventually Darrell Taylor).

 The five-tech spot will be manned mostly by Rasheem Green, L.J.
-Collier and recently-signed Damontre Moore.
+Collier and recently signed Damontre Moore.

 The Seahawks also could still land someone like free agent Clay Matthews.